Politics: The Latest Political News, Polls & Election Results

 U.S. news

-Alex Wong / Getty Images
+Alex Brandon / AP, file

 Congress